dgrothman/changesthatheal/docs/index.md

 framework for handling life as it comes, rather than being handled by life.
 It is more than anything a safe place to try and experience our reality

-## Spring 2022 Signup

-We are excited to announce our Spring 2022 class will start March 3rd and last for 8 weeks!
-Please visit [bit.ly/cth-spring2022](http://bit.ly/cth-spring2022) to reserve your seat(s) now!
-Seating is limited.
-Please note we close the class after the second session to allow the groups to grow through the material together.

 ## Mailing List Signup Form
 To receive notifications and information about our upcoming classes please sign up for our mailing list below.